EBU POSITION ON THIS ISSUE

 - Ensure public service media is available across all relevant distribution networks

-- Preserve and modernize must-carry rules to today’s multi-platform media environment
+- Adopt modern national must-carry rules which are fit for today’s multi-platform media environment

-- Promote the interoperability of radio sets to accelerate the transition towards digital radio in Europe
+- Promote the interoperability of radio sets and the uptake of digital radio in Europe

 WHAT IS AT STAKE?

-“Our ambition is to enhance our relationship with EU citizens and enrich viewer experience.
+“Our ambition is to enhance our relationship with EU citizens and enrich listeners’ and viewers’ experience.
 Public broadcasters want to ensure the best possible access to their services for audiences.
-We hope the revision of the current set of rules will continue to encourage media pluralism and cultural diversity whilst modernizing the rules to take account of the evolving digital landscape”Wouter Gekiere
+Importantly, the new EU Electronic Communications Code updates must-carry rules to include the connected TV experience.”Wouter Gekiere

 Joint statement to EU institutions on interoperability of radio sets

 The EBU, EDRA and WorldDAB ask the EU Insititutions to introduce specific provisions to promote the interoperability of radio reception devices in the final text of the EU Electornic Communications Code.

 The way electronic communications networks and services are regulated at EU level directly impacts the availability and technical quality of media services.

 EBU amendments on the European Commission proposal for a Directive of the European Parliament and of the Council establishing the European Electronic Communications Code

 The European Broadcasting Union (EBU)1 welcomes the publication of the Commission proposal for a Directive establishing the European Electronic Communications Code2 as a good basis for the development of a modern and future-proof EU regulatory framework.